WordPress/test-handbook/get-setup-for-testing/set-up-a-testing-environment.md

     ```
     Adding the `upstream` remote allows you to keep your local repository in sync with the latest changes from WordPress core.

-2.  **Install Dependencies**
-    Run the following command to install the necessary JavaScript and PHP tools:
+2.  **Install Dependencies:** Run the following command to install the necessary JavaScript and PHP tools:
     ```bash
     npm install
     ```

-3.  **Build WordPress**
-    Compile the source files into a running WordPress instance:
+3.  **Build WordPress:** Compile the source files into a running WordPress instance:
     ```bash
     npm run build:dev
     ```

-4.  **Start the Environment**
-    Ensure Docker Desktop is running, then start the Docker environment:
+4.  **Start the Environment:** Ensure Docker Desktop is running, then start the Docker environment:
     ```bash
     npm run env:start
     ```

-5.  **Install WordPress**
-    Run the installation script to set up the database and site:
+5.  **Install WordPress:** Run the installation script to set up the database and site:
     ```bash
     npm run env:install
     ```